Positivity of extensions of vector bundles: Introduction

+Theorem~\ref{thm:negative} also solves another problem posed by Demailly, Peternell, and Schneider~\cite[~Problem 6.6]{DPS01}.
+They introduced the notion of almost nefness for vector bundles (see Definition~\ref{defn:almostnef}) as a generalization of nefness, and proved that a pseudo-effective vector bundle is almost nef (\cite[~Proposition 6.5]{DPS01}), leaving the converse as a problem (\cite[~Problem 6.6]{DPS01}).
+I.e., they asked whether almost nefness implies pseudo-effectivity.
+This is solved negatively by Theorem~\ref{thm:negative}, because the preservation of almost nefness by extensions implies that $\mathcal V$ in the theorem is almost nef but not pseudo-effective.

-\begin{enumerate}[$(1)$] \item If $\mathcal G$ is nef and $\mathcal L$ is pseudo-effective, then $\mathcal E$ is pseudo-effective. \item If $\mathcal G$ is ample and $\mathcal L$ is big, then $\mathcal E$ is big. \end{enumerate} \end{thm} \begin{ack} The authors thank Mihai Fulger, Shin-ichi Matsumura, and Xiaojun Wu very much for some useful comments and suggestions.
+\begin{ack} The authors thank Mihai Fulger, Shin-ichi Matsumura, Niklas M\"uller, and Xiaojun Wu very much for some useful comments and suggestions.
+They also thank the referee for helpful suggestions.
 The first author was partly supported by MEXT Promotion of Distinctive Joint Research Center Program JPMXP0619217849.
 The second author was partially supported by JSPS KAKENHI Grant Numbers JP19H01787, JP20H00111, JP21H00974, JP21H04994.
 The third author was supported by Grant-in-Aid for Early Career Scientists JP22K13907. \end{ack}